c-mart/dontmoderateme/planning.md

 - Creating account with password confirm field that doesn't match

 ## To do - features/usability
+- "To be sure that you receive notifications, add notify@dontmoderate.me to your trusted senders list."
 - "Report problem"/"contact site owner" button, view with form that emails me
 - Let user reset password. reset_tokens model with random token and user ID.
 Email user token, if they can provide token to web site then they can reset password.
 - Learn user's time zone and show timestamps in it